TheBinitGhimire/NtHiM/README.md

 </p>

+We welcome contributions from **NtHiM** users, developers and anyone who is interested to help in upgrading the status of the project.
+Therefore, we have prepared a [Contributing Guide](.github/CONTRIBUTING.md) that would be helpful for future contributors.

-If you are interested in contributing in the development of <strong>NtHiM</strong>, you can feel free to create a <strong>Pull Request</strong> with modifications in the original code, or you shall open up a new <strong>issue</strong>, and I will try to include the feature as requested.
+If you are interested in contributing in the development of **NtHiM**, you can feel free to create a **Pull Request** with modifications in the original code, or you shall open up a new **issue**, and we will try to include the feature as requested.

-There is no restriction on anyone for contributing to the development of <strong>NtHiM</strong>.
-If you would like to contribute, you can feel free to do so.
+There is no restriction on anyone for contributing to the development of **NtHiM**.
+If you would like to contribute, you can feel free to do so, but please make sure to go through out [Contributing Guide](.github/CONTRIBUTING.md) before creating a Pull Request.

+***

+## Code of Conduct

+Our Code of Conduct is available at [Contributor Covenant Code of Conduct](.github/CODE_OF_CONDUCT.md).